KatchDaVizion/SuperBrain_AI/README.md

 **SuperBrain AI** is a **local-first**, privacy-respecting AI platform built for advanced research, investigation, and offline intelligence.
 You can run:

-✅ API-powered agents like GPT-4, Claude, Gemini, and Groq ✅ Local LLMs like TinyLLaMA, LLaMA2, Mistral, Phi via **Ollama** ✅ Dark web scrapers, document ingestion, face recognition, and more (Pro only)
+✅ API-powered agents like GPT-4, Claude, Gemini, Groq, and **Venice**
+✅ Local LLMs like TinyLLaMA, LLaMA2, Mistral, Phi via **Ollama**
+✅ Dark web scrapers, document ingestion, face recognition, and more (Pro only)

 Everything runs fully offline — and every answer is logged, learned, and improved over time through an encrypted memory system.